matan-bebop/persony.info/README.md

 *Run*

-for development (inside vm will fail on xdg-open, so force should be used)
+for development you may use one of the options of your choice
+* ./devrun.sh
+* npm start
-> grunt serve --force
+* grunt serve --force

-for production
+for production (environment variable should be somehow defined: export NODE_ENV="production")
-> npm start
+> node server.js

 *Build*